 The Loon, also called the JB-2 or KUW-1, was an American copy of the German pulsejet-powered V-1 or "Buzz Bomb" of World War II.
 This one is on display at the Udvar-Hazy Center in Chantilly, Virginia.

 On exhibit at the National Air and Space Museum are both German and American versions.
-Hanging in the downtown Space Race gallery is an original German V-1, about which we know little except that it came from Air Force collections of captured Axis weapons.
+In the National Mall building is an original German V-1, about which we know little except that it came from Air Force collections of captured Axis weapons.
 Displayed at the Udvar-Hazy Center is a U.S. Navy Loon in its original test colors.
 It stands outside the entrance to the McDonnell Space Hangar, in which the Regulus and other U.S. Cold War cruise missiles can be found.

 You may also like